Editor’s Note: This story was originally published in October 2022.

 Some use the day to spotlight issues important to Indigenous communities

 For all of its emphasis on commemorating Indigenous history and culture, Indigenous Peoples’ Day is also a time to move forward and look to the future.

 Some Indigenous leaders use the holiday as an opportunity to draw attention to issues that continue to affect Native Americans today, including climate change, tribal sovereignty and land rights.

-Carroll noted that the Biden administration has been taking steps in the right direction when it comes to the country’s relationships with tribal nations – in Biden’s proclamation last year, he committed the US to “honoring the Federal Government’s trust and treaty obligations to Tribal Nations.”
+Carroll noted that the Biden administration has been taking steps in the right direction when it comes to the country’s relationships with tribal nations — in Biden’s 2021 proclamation, he committed the US to “honoring the Federal Government’s trust and treaty obligations to Tribal Nations.”
 Having Deb Haaland as Interior Secretary also strengthened those efforts, Carroll said.

 Weeden said he hoped that Indigenous Peoples’ Day might ignite discussions on reparations and how the US might better empower tribal nations to be more self-sufficient.

 “We deserve a right to remain in our ancestral homes,” he said.
 “We deserve to be able to eat from the waters and the lands that have sustained us for thousands of years.”